human-centric982/All-Searchable/README.md

 - Person detector has person AP of 56.4 on COCO val2017 dataset.
 - GFLOPs is for convolution and linear layers only.

+## Code description
+- Currently we release our searched network model and the training code.
+- The search code will be released soon.

 ## Quick start
 ### Installation
 1. Install pytorch >= v1.0.0 following [official instruction](https://pytorch.org/).